chainguard-dev/edu/content/chainguard/administration/terraform-provider/index.md

 }
 ```

-If you don't have an active Chainguard token when you apply the configuration, the provider will automatically launch a browser to complete the Oauth2 flow with one of the default identity providers: GitHub, GitLab, or Google.
+If you don't have an active Chainguard token when you apply the configuration, the provider will automatically launch a browser to complete the Oauth 2 flow with one of the default identity providers: GitHub, GitLab, or Google.
 This means the Terraform provider does not require `chainctl` to be installed to manage authentication with Chainguard.

 You can customize the behavior of the authentication flow in a number of ways.
-For example, you can specify an identity to assume or a [verified organization](/chainguard/administration/iam-groups/verified-orgs/) name in order to use a previously-configured custom identity provider:
+For example, you can specify an identity to assume, or a [verified organization](/chainguard/administration/iam-groups/verified-orgs/) name in order to use a previously-configured custom identity provider:

 ```
 provider "chainguard" {